-More than 235,000 tenants across New York State are on the brink of eviction.
+Hundreds of thousands of tenants across New York State are on the brink of eviction.
 Evictions are inhumane, unjust, and violent – and are rooted in long histories of economic, gender, and racial injustice.
 Evictions are about POWER and for many landlords, especially the Worst Evictors, evictions are an integral part of their business model.
 The COVID-19 pandemic has worsened the fear, threat, and devastating impacts that evictions have on our neighborhoods, homes, and families.

 With Right to Counsel, evictions have plummeted, landlords are suing people less, and almost EVERYONE who has Right to Counsel stays in their home.
 But Right to Counsel isn’t yet statewide, and in New York City, it isn’t yet a universal right for all tenants.

 The eviction protections that expired on January 15, 2022 didn't go far enough, and since their expiration, active eviction cases have been climbing.
 We deserve a REAL eviction moratorium, universal rent cancellation, and Right to Counsel for ALL.

 Our Eviction Crisis Monitor shows how many New Yorkers are on the brink of eviction and homelessness.
 The graph and map update automatically, using the latest data from the New York State Office of Court Administration.